conectado/taping-memory-blog/static/articles/1_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_2).md

 [[bin]]
 name = "server"

 ```

-Let's create an struct to hold the article list, let's create a new file `src/article_list.rs`
+Let's create an struct to hold the struct for the article list that will be shared between server and client.

+Let's create a new file `src/article_list.rs`

 ```rs
 src/article_list.rs